TOP 10 Factors Affecting Container Shipping Rates

 Refrigerated ISO Containers:

-These containers have a temperature regulator and are used to transport perishable goods such as fruits and vegetables.
-They are also known as reefer containers.
+These contain a temperature regulator and are used to carry perishable goods like fruits and vegetables.
+They are also called reefer containers.

 ISO Tanks:

-These are containers that are mainly used to transport liquids.
-They are made of materials that are resistant to corrosion.
+These are containers used primarily to carry liquids.
+They are made from materials that do not corrode easily.

-OOG (Out of Size) Containers: Some items have odd shapes.
-OOG containers are specially designed for such goods.
-Examples of OOG containers include: flat shelves, open top containers, and open side containers.
+Examples of OOG containers include the following: flat shelves, open top containers, and open side containers.

 General Rate Increase (GRI)